craftofelectronics/craftofelectronics-planning.github.com/_posts/2012-07-19-we-need-a-logo.md

 ---
 layout: post
-title : Design Bounty: We Need a Logo summary : Looking for a new logo for the project. category : software author : Sebastian Dziallas
+title : Design Bounty (We Need a Logo) summary : Looking for a new logo for the project. category : software author : Sebastian Dziallas